About Main Sequence Ventures

 CSIRO Financial Services Pty Ltd trading as Main Sequence Ventures is manager of the CSIRO Innovation Fund (CSIRO Innovation Fund 1, LP “the Fund“), which is intended to help improve the translation of Australian publicly-funded research into commercial outcomes and stimulate innovation in Australia.
 The Fund was established as part of the Australian Government’s National Innovation and Science Agenda.

 How do I tell you my idea?

-We are just getting started and not quite ready to invest, but we’d love to hear from you.
+We love to hear from deep tech founders.
 Contact us to start the conversation.

 How is the Fund managed?

-The Fund has been conditionally registered by Innovation and Science Australia as an early stage venture capital limited partnership and will be subject to the regulatory processes that oversight venture funds.
+The Fund has been conditionally registered by Innovation and Science Australia as an early stage venture capital limited partnership and is subject to the regulatory processes that oversight early stage venture capital funds.